DomGries/InnoDependencyInstaller/README.md

 1. When the setup starts, every added dependency is checked and only the missing ones are kept.
 2. The user sees the pending dependencies listed on the _Ready to Install_ page.
-3. After clicking _Install_, the missing installers are downloaded from their official sources, with a progress bar and a retry prompt if a download fails.
+3. After clicking _Install_, the missing installers are downloaded from their official sources, with a progress bar.
+A failed download is retried automatically a few times before the user is asked whether to retry, ignore or abort.
 Every built-in download is verified against a pinned SHA-256 checksum, so a corrupted or tampered file is rejected before it runs.
 4. Each dependency installs unattended, one after another, and then your application is installed as usual.
+When another installation is already running on the machine — Windows Update, for example — the setup waits for it instead of failing.
 5. If a dependency requires a Windows restart, the setup takes care of it: it prompts for the restart at the end — or, when other dependencies are still pending, offers to restart right away and resumes the setup after the reboot.
 6. If an installer fails, the user can retry, ignore or abort.
-Setups running with `/SILENT` or `/VERYSILENT` install all dependencies fully silently, and `/SUPPRESSMSGBOXES` continues automatically on errors.
+Setups running with `/SILENT` or `/VERYSILENT` install all dependencies fully silently; with `/SUPPRESSMSGBOXES` there is nobody to ask, so a dependency that still fails after the automatic retries aborts the setup.

 ## Adding your own dependency